About the Commission for Case Manager Certification’s Case Management Body of Knowledge® (CMBOK®)

 - To use as background information on which credentialing and accreditation activities can be based

 This case management knowledge framework is called the CMBOK.
-Unlike any other resource in the industry, the CMBOK is the only comprehensive body of knowledge available online for case managers and other healthcare professionals.
+Unlike any other resource in the industry, the CMBOK is the only comprehensive body of knowledge that is peer-reviewed and available online for case managers and other healthcare professionals.

 Definition of Body of Knowledge